Santa Barbara Weekend Getaway: 3-Day Itinerary

 Smell Roses at Old Mission Santa Barbara

-You can take a tour inside the mission for a fee, or walk around the front for free!
-The facade is iconic and a great spot for photos.
-Have a picnic on the lawn between the mission and the rose garden for a lovely afternoon.
+You can take a tour inside the mission for a fee or walk around the front lawn, rose garden, and olive orchards for free.
+The facade is iconic and a perfect spot for photos.

-The mission is right next to the Museum of Natural History, so it’s easy to get here after your museum visit.
+The mission is right next to the Museum of Natural History, so it’s easy to walk or drive here after your museum visit.

 Public Market isn’t just one restaurant, but many under one roof!
 This place has a little something for everyone.